 For men and women in royal families, avoiding any type of scandal is the key to success.
-Of course, no one is immune to marriage problems.
+Of course, no one is immune to marriage problems and it sounds like a some of them needed the Raleigh Mediation Attorney because some of them ended messily.
 Even though they’re royalty, it’s important to remember that they’re human.
 And while divorce is rarer among royal couples, it does happen.
 From Prince Charles and Princess Diana to Prince Andrew and Sarah Ferguson, let’s take a look at a few of the most famous divorces in modern royal history.

 Probably the most famous divorce of them all is Prince Charles and Princess Diana.
 The two divorced in 1996 after getting married in 1981.
 They had two children together: Prince William and Prince Harry.
 The famous couple actually separated four years earlier in 1992 after calls from their lovers.
 The lover on Diana’s side was James Gilbey, while Charles’ was his current wife Camilla, Duchess of Cornwall.
 There had been rumors for many years about Charles and Camilla being together, so it wasn’t a surprise when the two married following the divorce.
 Most people, in fact, will choose to marry again within three years of their divorce.
 Diana and Charles’ official divorce went through in August 1996, which was a year before Diana’s tragic death.

 Prince Anne’s and Captain Mark Phillips’ divorce is another one of the most famous in royal history.
 Princess Anne, the daughter of Queen Elizabeth II, and Captain Mark Phillips got married in 1973, but separated in 1989.
 The pair made their divorce official in 1992.
 People Magazine said they didn’t plan on divorcing when they decided to separate, but obviously that plan was changed a few years after.
 It’s believed that the split was caused by unfaithfulness on both ends and a lack of love.